samtron1412/docs/software/vim.md

 - [Thoughtbot Tutorials](https://upcase.com/vim)

 # Getting started
+## Undo - Redo in normal mode
+`u`: undo
+`Ctrl + r`: redo

+# The VIM way
+Vim is optimized for repetition.
+Its efficiency stems from the way it tracks our most recent actions.We can always replay the last change with a single keystroke.
+We need to learn to craft our actions so that they perform a useful  unit of work when replayed.
+Mastering this concept is the key to becoming effective with Vim.

 ## The Dot command
 The dot command lets us repeat the last change.
 - The last change could be one of many things.
 A change could act at the level of individual characters, entire lines, or even the whole file.